copyleft-org/copyleft-guide/CONTRIBUTING.md

 spelling, grammar, formatting or anything urgent, submitting a patch against 'master' may make more sense.

+To use the instructions below for proposals against the 'master' branch, just replace 'next' everywhere below with 'master'.

 ### Contributing via Gitorious

 First-time contributors may want to do the following four items first: